lafnlab/Amore/docs/reference/variables.md

-#Amore variables reference
+# **Amore** variables reference

-This page is a central document for variables used in *Amore*.
+This is the central document for variables used in **Amore** v0.3.
 Any *Amore* variables will be documented to show how they are used, while standard PHP variables will have links to the official PHP documentation.

 `$dbconn` - This variable is used to make a database connection.
 It is frequently positioned at the top of a PHP file, and is always assigned as `new mysqli(DBHOST, DBUSER, DBPASS, DBNAME)`.